2dogsandaguy/readme-maker/README.md

 ## Description
 This is a project that is that can create a readme easier and fasterThis project is a simple Node.js script that generates a standardized README.md file for your projects using the Inquirer library.
 The README.md file is a crucial part of any software project, as it provides essential information about the project to potential users, contributors, and collaborators.
+The created Sample_readme.md in dist folder.

 ## Table of Contents
 - [Installation](#installation)